 Dedicated outdoor air systems (DOAS) decouple the heating, cooling, dehumidification and humidification of outdoor air from the space air-conditioning system.
-Common HVAC systems such as fan coil units, chilled beams , variable refrigerant flow units (VRF) and heat pumps – ground and air require a DOAS to meet ventilation requirements.
+Common cooling and heating equipment such as fan coil units, chilled beams , variable refrigerant flow units (VRF) and heat pumps – ground and air require a DOAS to meet ventilation requirements.

 A DOAS may not be any more complicated than a supply fan and an exhaust louver.
 However for many buildings the control and monitoring of conditioning (filtration, heating, cooling, humidifying and dehumidifying) will be a requirement.